KshitijKarnawat/KshitijKarnawat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Final Year Project
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning Deep Learning using Tensorflow and Keras and JavaScript for developing my Website
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: kshitijkarnawat009@gmail.com
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->